 - “Rules for Radicals” by Saul Alinsky

-Animal advocates just like you have successfully defeated and repealed BDL measures throughout the country.
+Animal advocates just like you have successfully defeated and repealed BSL measures throughout the country.
 Here are a few inspiring examples.

 - Local government example: Watertown, Wisconsin